scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 license.
 It depends upon NumPy, and can optionally use SciPy.
 Theano includes many custom C and CUDA code generators which are able to specialize for particular types, sizes, and shapes of inputs; leveraging these code generators requires gcc (CPU) and nvcc (GPU) compilers, respectively.
-Theano can be easily extended with custom graph components, known as "ops", which can leverage ``scipy.weave``, PyCUDA, Cython, and other numerical libraries and compilation technologies at the user's discretion.
+Theano can be extended with custom graph expressions, which can leverage ``scipy.weave``, PyCUDA, Cython, and other numerical libraries and compilation technologies at the user's discretion.
 Theano has been actively and continuously developed and used since January 2008.